RaisingAwesome/Ghost-Catcher-Cam/README.md

       git clone https://github.com/RaisingAwesome/Ghost-Catcher-Cam
       DISPLAY=:0.0 python3 ghostcv2.py #to run it

 b.
-Copy a new splash screen, make a .png image with dimensions 420x380 and type the following:
+Copy the bootup splash screen.
+You can change it by making a .png image with dimensions 480x320.

       cd Ghost-Catcher-Cam
       sudo cp splash.png /usr/share/plymouth/themes/pix/